 Emma introducing the evening

-All I want for Christmas is you
+All we want for Christmas is you

 Mulled wine and mince pies were very welcome.

 Perhaps one of these is OK?

 If the video clip does not play properly the first time, try it again!

 November is SHOE BOX MONTH and this year for shoe box evening we were joined by two special guests, Spiderman and Unicorn Princess Una.
 The whole evening was a great success and 144 boxes were donated to Operation Christmas Child to be sent to different countries and given to underprivileged children at Christmas.
 There are more photographs on the Junior Church website.

 Remembrance Day 2019 was on Sunday 10th November and after the service in church our young people marched down to the cenotaph to lay their wreath.